Attorney Contact with Incarcerated Clients

 Attorneys must complete an initial visitor application form to visit an offender; however, this initial application shall apply to multiple visiting lists.
 After initial approval is established, attorneys must contact the central visiting authority at (319)385-9511 to be added to the visiting lists of additional offenders.
 Background checks are not required, and attorneys shall not be counted as a friend on an offender's visiting list.

 Attorneys shall present proof of identity upon entrance to the institution.
+The Attorney shall obtain prior permission from the Warden's office to bring in laptops, recording devices or other electronic equipment.
+The offender is not allowed to accept items directly from the Attorney.
 The offender must express a desire to visit with an attorney before the attorney will be admitted.
 Attorney visits shall be during normal visiting hours unless a special visit has been requested by the offender and approved by the warden/superintendent or designee prior to the visit.
 For information on visiting hours at ISP see the Family and Friends page.
 For more information on IDOC visiting policy, see DOC website.

 Iowa Admin Code 201-20.4(2)

 All offenders may receive confidential communications from their attorney.
 However, attorneys should be aware of the following rules regarding confidential communications.

 1. Confidential mail will not be read or censored.